fieldlinguistics/fieldlinguistics.github.io/README.md

 Go to *aboutwebsite.md*  to learn how to copy and modify this page for your purpose.

-Copyright CDAC.
  Code released under the MIT License.